RangiraDave/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-0x00-shell task repo
+working on 0x00-shell_basics task in the terminal